2028 United States Senate elections: North Dakota

 Three-term Republican John Hoeven was re-elected in 2022 with 56.4% of the vote.
 He has filed paperwork to run for re-election.

 Ohio

 One-term Republican JD Vance was elected in 2022 with 53% of the vote.
-However, he resigned on January 10, 2025, shortly before assuming the office of vice president under the current second Trump administration.
+He resigned on January 20, 2025, to assume the vice presidency.
 Governor Mike DeWine appointed Lieutenant Governor Jon Husted, and a special election will be held in 2026.

 Oklahoma

 Two-term Republican James Lankford was re-elected in 2022 with 64.3% of the vote.

 On January 29, 2024, the Oklahoma Republican Party censured Lankford for negotiating with Democrats on a potential border deal.
-In an interview the following month, former President Donald Trump stated that Lankford's actions are "very bad for his career" and did not rule out endorsing a primary challenger in 2028.
-U.S. Representative Josh Brecheen is seen as a potential challenger or candidate if Lankford declines to run.
+In an interview the following month, then-former President Donald Trump stated that Lankford's actions are "very bad for his career" and did not rule out endorsing a primary challenger in 2028.

 Oregon

 Five-term Democrat Ron Wyden was re-elected in 2022 with 55.8% of the vote.
 He is running for re-election.